fantauzzi/CarND-Vehicle-Detection/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Function `fit_and_pickle_classifier()` re-scales image features with `sklearn.preprocessing.StandardScaler`, which results in improved detection accuracy.
-It then fits a Support Vector Machine (SVM) linear classifier with `sklearn.svm.LinearSVC¶()`, evaluates the result on the validation dataset, and saves scaler and classifier in a pickled file.
+It then fits a Support Vector Machine (SVM) linear classifier with `sklearn.svm.LinearSVC¶()`, evaluates the result on the validation set, and saves scaler and classifier in a pickled file.
 At the next run, it will load them from the pickled file and avoid repeating the computation.

  I set the C parameter for the Linear SVM classifier to 0.001 by trial and error, based on the classifier performance on the validation set.
 I didn't find a very fine tuning worthwhile, perhaps based on a grid search.
 Comparing performance on the validation set and camera frames, I could see I was just overfitting my training data; improvements on validation performance rom 98% to 99% didn't reflect on improved detection in video frames.